 For instance, your movie ticket app communicates with Google Calendar through an API.
 So, when you book a ticket, it syncs with your calendar and notifies you when it’s time to begin.

-On the other hand, SDK has the required mediums (one or more APIs) to establish communication between two apps as well as tools and features (code libraries, documentation, guidelines, and notes, etc.) to build an entirely new app.
+On the other hand, SDK (Software Development Kit) has the required mediums (one or more APIs) to establish communication between two apps as well as tools and features (code libraries, documentation, guidelines, and notes, etc.) to build an entirely new app.

 Essentially the API is a part of an SDK while an SDK can contain more than one APIs.